 “There’s an incredible power of history and tradition in his vocals.” – Linda Ronstadt, singer

-Debra is a member of The Farwells, a new harmony & old time fiddle duo with Becca Wintle (see below), releasing a new CD summer of 2015.
+Debra is a member of The Farwells, a harmony & old time fiddle duo with Becca Wintle (see below).
 She is also is an award-winning Lonesome Sister with Sarah Hawker, recording 7 CDs and voted best acoustic duo of 2006 by Gibson Guitars.
-She plays mandolin, guitar, banjo and sings lead and harmony, and is also a member of Old Buck String Band with Emily Schaad, Riley Baugus & Sabra Guzman.
+She plays mandolin, guitar, banjo and sings lead and harmony.
+She has also recorded with Old Buck, a string band with Emily Schaad, Riley Baugus & Sabra Guzman.
 She has taught mandolin and guitar at Ashokan Southern Week for years, as well as Wheatland Music Camp, Pine Bluff Gathering, and many more.
-She has taught numerous workshops with Val Mindel at their Old Time Traveling Music School, in the United States, England and Scotland.
+She has also taught numerous US & UK workshops with Val Mindel at their Old Time Traveling Music School, as well as with Becca in the UK.

-Becca is a member of a The Farwells, a new harmony & old time fiddle duo with Debra Clifford.
+Becca is a member of a The Farwells, an old time fiddle duo with Debra Clifford.
 She has been playing fiddle since young, learning classical from her mother.
-Raised in Totnes, Devon UK, Becca played fiddle in an English Country dance band for many years and later found herself interested in bluegrass.
+Raised in Totnes, Devon UK, Becca played fiddle in an English Country dance band for many years and later found herself interested in bluegrass and ultimately old-time, which has become her passion.
 Debra & Becca met at the Friends of American Old Time Music Festival in Gainsborough, England.
 Becca plays fiddle, guitar and sings lead and harmony in The Farwells.
-She now lives in the US permanently, in Western Massachusetts, where the Farwells reside.
-The Farwells website

 Will Mentor is a square and contra dance caller from Northern Vermont known for his clear teaching, upbeat wit, and relaxed stage presence.
 He calls and teaches square dance calling all over the country including at Augusta Heritage Old Time Week and Dare To Be Square events.
 All the while keeping intact his guiding principle as a caller: “It’s about the dancers!”